Loading...

 Use Natural Peanut Butter

-Choose peanut butter with no added sugars or oils, as these can contribute to glucose spikes.
+Choose peanut butter with no added sugars or hydrogenated fats to minimize added sugars that can contribute to spikes.

 healthspan-mbl